J. Emrys Morgan Cup

-J. Emrys Morgan Cup is an Association Football knockout cup competition for football clubs in the lower leagues of the Welsh Football Association pyramid in the Mid and West Wales regions.
+J. Emrys Morgan Cup is an association football knockout cup competition for football clubs in the lower leagues of the Football Association of Wales pyramid in Mid Wales.
+The competition is run by the Central Wales Football Association.
 It consists of a round by round knockout with semi-finals and the final played a neutral ground.
 Teams are drawn to play each other home or away in rounds up to the semi-finals.
 The following leagues are covered by the cup: